statgen/locuszoom-api/docs/api.md

 /statistic/single/ | Collection of all available studies that have single variant association results.
 /statistic/single/results/ | Collection of all single variant association results.
 /statistic/phewas/ | Return all available association statistics given a variant.
-/statistic/pair/LD/ | Collection of all datasets that have available linkage disequilibrium information or that can be used to compute linkage disequilibrium.
 /statistic/pair/LD/results/ | Collection of pair-wise linkage disequilibrium coefficients between all variants.
-/statistic/pair/ScoreCov/ | Collection of all datasets that have available covariance matrices between single variant score test statistics.
-/statistic/pair/ScoreCov/results/ | Collection of covariance values between all single variant score test statistics.
 /annotation/recomb/ | Recombination rates
 /annotation/variant/ | Collection of all available single variant annotations.
 /annotation/snps/ | List all dbSNP datasets